 Despite mass travel, more people are working from home because of COVID.
 Many of those who have jobs that can be performed remotely are continuing to do so, even as we emerge from the worst of the pandemic.
 Some estimates expect that by 2025, almost a quarter of U.S. employees will work from home at least part-time.

 Although there are many advantages to working from home, there are costs to keep in mind, as well.
 Energy usage tops the list, as laptops, monitors, lights, and heating and cooling run more often.
 If more than one person is working from home, double those costs.

 Where’d all the people go that help keep the lights on?

 Partly because of COVID, we’re also suffering from a labor shortage in certain industries.
 The pandemic-induced Great Resignation continues, with more than 47 million people quitting their jobs in search of higher-paying work or a company with a better culture.
 Labor shortages impact your energy bill when there are fewer people moving fuel from where it’s produced to where it’s consumed.

 Simply put, the logistics of getting energy to your home are strained and more costly because workers are less willing to do it for pre-pandemic level pay.
 That wage cost is likely going to be passed along to you.
 How?
 In the form of higher energy prices.

 Why war in Ukraine affects energy

 Since crude oil is the main ingredient in gasoline and the fuel for generating electricity, the U.S. needs to find other, more expensive sources of fuel, namely dipping into the country’s own oil reserves.
 When oil gets more expensive, so does the cost to generate electricity and supply gasoline.
-As you’ll soon see, that cost largely ends up on your energy bill.

 How to keep your energy bill in check